-If you are looking for a way to sponsor the arts this giving season, please consider helping support the Voices in the Valley music program at the historic G.A.R.
+If you are looking for a way to sponsor the arts, please consider helping support the Voices in the Valley music program at the historic G.A.R.
 Hall.
 Operated by the Peninsula Foundation, this program features local and national touring musicians in the intimate setting of this beautiful, grand old hall.
-Your donation is tax deductible and sooo appreciated.
+Your donation is tax deductible and very much appreciated.
 Thank you in advance for supporting the arts and arts programming in N.E.
-Ohio! click here for Voices in the Valley Sponsorship brochure
+Ohio!

 Doors open at 6:30

 purchase tickets here